marcelm/cutadapt/doc/guide.rst

 Minimum overlap (reducing random matches)
 -----------------------------------------

-Since Cutadapt allows partial matches between the read and the adapter sequence, short matches can occur by chance, leading to erroneously trimmed bases.
-For example, roughly 25% of all reads end with a base that is identical to the first base of the adapter.
+Since Cutadapt allows partial matches between the read and the adapter sequence for most adapter types, short matches can occur by chance, leading to erroneously trimmed bases.
+For example, just by chance, we expect that roughly 25% of all reads end with a base that is identical to the first base of the adapter.
 To reduce the number of falsely trimmed bases, the alignment algorithm requires that at least *three bases* of the adapter are aligned to the read.

 This minimum overlap length can be changed globally (for all adapters) with the parameter ``--overlap`` (or its short version ``-O``).
+The option is ignored for anchored adapters since these do not allow partial matches.

 Alternatively, use the adapter-specific parameter ``min_overlap`` to change it for a single adapter only.
 Example:
 ``-a "ADAPTER;min_overlap=5"`` (the quotation marks are necessary).
+For anchored adapters, attempting to set a minimum overlap this way will result in an error.

 In :ref:`linked adapters <linked-adapters>`, the minimum overlap length is applied separately to the 5' and the 3' adapter.